Nick Additon: Colorado Rockies

 On August 6, 2017, Additon signed a minor league deal with the Colorado Rockies and was assigned to the Double–A Hartford Yard Goats.
 In 5 starts with Hartford, Additon registered an 0–4 record and 2.45 ERA with 26 strikeouts in 25 2/3 innings of work.
 He elected free agency following the season on November 6.

-Second Stint with Chinatrust
+Chinatrust Brothers (second stint)

 On January 17, 2018, Additon signed with the Chinatrust Brothers of the Chinese Professional Baseball League.
 On June 9, 2018, Additon threw a no-hitter against the Uni-President Lions, becoming the eighth player in the 29-year history of the CPBL to accomplish such a feat.
 In December 2018, Additon re-signed with the Brothers for the 2019 season.
 However, following a start on July 9, 2019, in which he injured his shoulder, he was released by the Brothers the next day.

 Retirement

 Additon retired as an active player following the 2019 season and later was hired as an international scout for the Chinatrust Brothers.

 Additon has also spent multiple seasons in the Mexican Pacific Winter League and Dominican Winter League, playing for the Venados de Mazatlan and Leones del Escogido.